Working Bees

 Recommended Clothing

-• We recommend sensible clothes – long sleeved shirts, long trousers, gloves, hats and work boots (closed toe shoes at minimum).
+• We recommend sensible clothes – long sleeved shirts, long trousers, gloves, hats and work boots (closed toe shoes at minimum please).

 • You might also like to consider kneelers or knee pads.

-• Use sunscreen and insect repellent if required.
+• Use sunscreen and insect repellent as required.

 Water